 Press kit — A Mortician's Tale

 A Mortician's Tale is a narrative-driven death positive video game where you play as a mortician tasked with running a funeral home.
 Take on the role of recent funeral direction graduate Charlie as she learns the ropes of the business and industry.
-Prepare the cadavers of the deceased (via embalming or cremation), attend their funerals and console their loved ones, and interact with Charlie's coworkers, clients, and bosses.
+Prepare the bodies of the deceased (via embalming or cremation), attend their funerals and listen to their loved ones' stories, and interact with Charlie's coworkers, clients, and bosses.
 A Mortician's Tale is an informative, honest, and sometimes humorous look at the current state of and the future of the western death industry.

-- Prepare 8 different cadavers using realistic tools and procedures involved with traditional burials and cremations
+Prepare 8 different bodies using realistic tools and procedures involved with traditional burials and cremations

 Awards and Recognition

 "Finalist, Nuovo Award" — Independent Games Festival (IGF) Awards, 2018